dell/csm-docs/content/docs/authorization/v1.x GA/configuration/powermax/_index.md

               value: "true"
     ```

-    ## How to enable this module using Operator minimal CR
+    How to enable this module using minimal CR

     Alternatively, you can use the minimal sample files provided
       [here](https://github.com/dell/csm-operator/tree/main/samples/minimal-samples).